There’s one thing about the anime community that makes it so toxic: fanbases and fandoms.

 Naruto goes head to head with Dragon Ball Z for its popularity, success and insane following worldwide.
 But even I can admit Naruto has a more “cult” following by far.

-Ignoring that for a second, It’s shocking how many sensitive pussy cats are running around in the Naruto community.
+Ignoring that for a second, It’s shocking how many sensitive teddy bears are running around in the Naruto community.

 It’s almost comparable to the Alphabet Mob who get bent out of shape when they feel “offended”.